Bond Issue 2017

 - Edmond Public Schools continues to grow by approximately 500 students each year.
 We must continue to add new facilities as well as maintain the existing ones to meet the demands of this rapid growth.

-What are the major projects in the 2017 Bond Proposal?
+What are the major projects of the 2017 Bond Proposal?

 - Yes.
 Under the plan, every school in the district would benefit either by receiving new educational materials, building upgrades and additions, or safety and technology improvements.